mijchou/NLP--BBCNewsClassifier/README.md

 lapply(libs, require, character.only = TRUE)
 ```

-2. Set options - do not read string as factors
+2. Set options - do not read strings as factors
 ``` r
 options(stringAsFactors = FALSE)
 ```